xinhaoyuan/layout-machi/README.md

 ## Use the layout

-Use `layout = layout_machi.layout.create(name)` to instantiate the layout.
+Use `layout = layout_machi.layout.create(name, editor)` to instantiate the layout with an editor object (see below on creating the editor).
-It is advised to instantiate layouts of unique names for each tag (and for each screen), since the editor will restore the last regions of the layout based on the names.
+The editor will restore the last regions of the layouts based on their names.

 ## Editor